yandex/porto/README.md

 The main goal of Porto is to create a convenient, reliable interface over several Linux kernel mechanism such as cgroups, namespaces, mounts, networking etc.
 Porto is intended to be used as a base for building large infrastructure projects.
 Porto provides a protobuf-based interface via an Unix socket.
-C++ and Python APIs are included.
+C++, Python and Go APIs are included.
 A command line tool (portoctl) for managing Porto-containers is also provided.

 Porto has the following key-features: